jramirez-codes/aws-s3-sync-gui/README.md

 2. Configure the sync options:
    - **Source Directory**: Local folder to sync from.
    - **Target Bucket**: S3 bucket and directory to sync to.
-   - Additional options (e.g., recursive, exclude patterns).
+   - Additional options (e.g., title, description).
 3. Click **Sync** to start the process.

 The application will display logs and progress for each sync operation.